Mikel Zabalza Garate: Tributes and acknowledgements

 On December 11, 1986, the Central Court of Instruction, number 1 of the Spanish National Court decided to prosecute the former directors of the newspapers Avui and Segre, Jaume Serrats and Ramon Perelló respectively, for an alleged crime of glorifying terrorism.
 The case originated in events that took place the previous year, on December 17, when they had published in both papers the death notices of Mikel Zabalza and Quim Sànchez, a Catalan pro-independence political activist who died when working with explosives.
 As part of the same case, Juli Palou i Mínguez, Ismael Durà i Guimerà, Joaquim Roig i Ortiz, and Josep Ramon Freixes i Sentís, all of whom were members of pro-independence organizations and parties PSAN, MDT, IPC and CSPC were accused of paying for the announcements.
 In the end, the court freed all the defendants without bail, but fined each of them 500,000 pesetas.

-The Mikel Zabalza Gogoan ('Remembering Mikel Zabalza') platform is a group of family members, friends and social activists of the young man who joined together to demand justice for Mikel's death and to keep his memory alive.
+The Mikel Zabalza Gogoan ('Remembering Mikel Zabalza') platform is a group of family members, friends and social activists of the young man who joined to demand justice for Mikel's death and to keep his memory alive.
 In 2016, the platform published the documentary Galdutako objektuak ("Lost and found") about the events surrounding his murder.
 The title of the work comes from the response that his mother, Garbiñe Gárate, received when she went to the door of the barracks to ask where her son was: “If you're saying you lost your son, go look in the lost and found.”

 On January 10, 2019, the Navarre Government held a conference titled “Weaving memory” to encourage the remembrance of victims of extreme-right and civil servant violence, like Mikel Zabalza, Germán Rodríguez, Gladys del Estal and José Luis Cano.
 This event took place after several failed judicial attempts to place these victims on the same level as victims of ETA or francoism.
 With respect to the various failed judicial attempts, last summer, the Spanish Constitutional Court annulled almost the entire Navarre law of 2015 that recognized and sought to give reparations to victims of far-right violence.
 Similarly, earlier in the week, the High Court of Justice in Navarre paralyzed the calling of grants to universities that document cases of torture and abuse by these groups.

 September 2020 saw the premiere of the documentary Non dago Mikel? ('Where is Mikel?'), directed by Amaia Merino and Miguel Ángel Llamas «Pitu», at the San Sebastián International Film Festival.
 The work covers in detail the events that occurred around the young bus driver's detention and includes testimony from three generations of the Zabalza family.
 The title comes from a placard which read "The bus driver isn't here.
 Where is he?”, created by his colleagues at the municipal transportation company and which hung in a San Sebastián bus shortly after his disappearance.